ssilverman/snowy-json/README.md

 specification draft.
 There are a few things it does slightly differently due to some implementation details.

-1. Internationalized hostnames and IRIs are not validated according to the latest required specifications.
-This is because the Guava library supports earlier specifications.
-2. Regular expressions allow or disallow some things that [ECMA 262](https://www.ecma-international.org/publications/standards/Ecma-262.htm) regular expressions do not.
+1. Regular expressions allow or disallow some things that [ECMA 262](https://www.ecma-international.org/publications/standards/Ecma-262.htm) regular expressions do not.
 For example, Java allows the `\Z` boundary matcher but ECMA 262 does not.